truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 ## Export/Disconnect Window
 **Export/Disconnect** opens the **Export/disconnect pool: *poolname*** window that allows users to export, disconnect, or delete a pool.
 {{< expand "Click Here for More Information" "v" >}}
-The **Export/disconnect pool** window includes a warning that states data becomes unavailable after an export, and that selecting **Destroy Data on this pool** destroys data on the pool disks.
+The **Export/disconnect pool** window includes a warning that states data becomes unavailable after an export and that selecting **Destroy Data on this pool** destroys data on the pool disks.

 {{< hint type=important >}}
 Exporting/disconnecting can be a destructive process!